Pension in the USA: terms, amounts and facts you need to know

 4. Your total benefit amount is tied to your full retirement age

-Full retirement age (or FRA) is a technical term in the context of social security.
-It refers to the age at which you are eligible to receive the full amount of your monthly benefit, that is, without any early appeal penalties or without any grace period bonuses.
+Full Retirement Age (or FRA) is a technical term in the context of Social Security.
+It refers to the age at which you are eligible to receive the full amount of your monthly benefit, meaning without any early claim penalties or any delay bonuses.

 That is, receiving benefits before reaching full retirement age means your monthly benefit will be reduced by as much as 30%.
 Applying after reaching the FRA means your monthly benefit will increase by 8% for each year that you do not receive benefits until you turn 70.